rabbitmq/support-tools/docs/Reporting_RabbitMQ_Issues.md

 ## General Questions

+### Essential Information

+Answering these questions usually pinpoints the root cause of an issue.

+* How long did the RabbitMQ environment work correctly before the issue started?
 * When did the issue first occur (including time zone)?
+* What changed on or about the same time as when the issue started? _ANY_ changes must be noted:
+  * Software versions (including operating system patches)
+  * Environment changes - networking, firewalls
+  * Client application changes - AMQP library version, client application updates
+  * Client application workload - did it increase or decrease outside of the normal range?
-* Is it a recurring issue?
+* Is the issue recurring?
 If so, is recurrence regular or intermittent?

+### Other Information

 * Which protocol(s) are being used? e.g. AMQP / MQTT / STOMP
 * What exceptions are being returned via the RabbitMQ client library?
 * Which connection / channel / queue / exchange are the exceptions for?